Orthopaedic Residency Program

 A commitment to clinical excellence has been part of PTSMC’s culture since our inception.

-When joining the PTSMC Orthopaedic Residency program, you can expect a level of excellence that is hard to find anywhere else.
+When joining the PTSMC Orthopaedic Residency Program, you can expect a level of excellence that is hard to find anywhere else.
 Our physical therapy residency program leaders have created a program that combines clinical lab work with didactic instruction, thoughtful discussion, one on one mentorship and leadership development.

 PTSMC Orthopaedic Residency Program is one of nine residency programs in New England and one of only three to specialize in orthopaedics.
 PTSMC achieved accreditation as a residency program through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) in 2019 and prides itself as a leader in cutting edge clinical education.

-Residency Mission: Facilitate the development of advanced practitioners in orthopaedic physical therapy through the development of advanced evidence based orthopaedic physical therapy, life-long learning, and transforming society through leadership.
+Facilitate the development of advanced practitioners in orthopaedic physical therapy through the development of advanced evidence based orthopaedic physical therapy, life-long learning, and transforming society through leadership.

 The PTSMC Difference: